Bleak009/Automated-expense-Tracker/README.md

 and add api key in settings file
 6. If using LLaMA download ollama,<br>
 https://ollama.com/download
-<br>install and configure model according to llama.txt
+<br>install and configure model according to llama.md

 8. Modify dbconnector.py with your database details (password and database_name).